Birth injury compensation solicitors.

 Pregnancy and giving birth are times of high anxiety for both parents, and a negligent medical practitioner is the last thing you need.

 The negligent acts, or omissions, of your medical practitioner, be it a GP, midwife, or obstetrician, can lead to life changing injuries, for you, and your new baby.

 Birth injuries, also known as Obstetrics Injuries are any parents’ worst nightmare and so, it is vitally important to secure the right legal advice and representation, if you have suffered negligence during your pregnancy, or when giving birth.

-MG Legal’s medical negligence specialists deal with this type of claim on a regular basis and all cases are accepted on a no win, no fee basis to ensure you do not have to worry about the financial aspect of your claim.
+Remember that chosing the right legal team for you is very important.
+MG Legal’s medical negligence specialists deal with birth injury claims on a regular basis, with birth injury claims, for mum and the newborn baby, accepted on a NO WIN NO FEE basis, to ensure you do not have to worry about the financial aspect of your claim.

 What constitutes a birthing injury?

 Cerebral palsy is the most common birth injury claim, but there are many other types of birth injury, including varying degrees of damage to the brain, scarring or damage caused during assisted delivery (e.g. forceps).